Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Implementation

 \subsubsection{\textbf{Qualifying Agents for Tasks}}

 We primarily qualify agents for their assigned tasks through three resources: the Libraries, the Instruction, and the Tool (Fig. \ref{fig:agent_framework}.c).

-\textbf{I. Instructions} are a carefully crafted prompt designed to articulate the objectives of a task and outline the expected method for the agent's response.
-All Instructions utilized for each agent are detailed in Appendix \ref{sec:instructions}.
-Proper organization of the Instruction is essential to augment the agent's effectiveness in accomplishing tasks.
-To achieve this, we organize the Instruction into distinct sections, not only simplifying comprehension for agents but also easing maintenance for developers.
+\textbf{I. Instructions} are carefully crafted prompts that articulate the objectives and outline the expected method for the agent's response.
+Detailed Instructions for each agent can be found in Appendix \ref{sec:instructions}.
+Proper organization of these Instructions is crucial to enhancing the agent's effectiveness.
+To achieve this, we structure the Instructions into distinct sections, simplifying comprehension for the agents and easing maintenance for developers.
 Generally, the sections include:

 \begin{itemize} \item \textit{Role} delineates the fundamental identity and capabilities of each agent, providing a clear directive like "you are an electronic circuit engineer, your goal is …".

 \item \textit{Input Interpretation} enhances an agent's comprehension of information received from others, ensuring accurate understanding and response.